Selected C3-C5 Alcohols Group - information sheet

 Key health and ecological effects (hazard)

-- To help inform the health effects characterization in the screening assessment, international and national reports on some substances in the Selected C3-C5 Alcohols Group were considered, among other sources of information.
+- To help inform the health effects characterization in the assessment, international and national reports on some substances in the Selected C3-C5 Alcohols Group were considered, among other sources of information.
 This included assessments by the European Chemicals Agency, the Organisation for Economic Co-operation and Development (OECD), the United States National Toxicology Program and the United States Environmental Protection Agency, among others.

 - The general principles outlined in the Science approach document for substances with low human health hazard potential were taken into consideration for this health effects assessment.
-1-Propanol, 2-propanol, propylene glycol, isobutanol, and 1-pentanol are considered to have a low health hazard potential.
+1-Propanol, 2-propanol, propylene glycol, and 1-pentanol are considered to have a low health hazard potential.

 - Based on laboratory studies, the critical effects used to characterize human health risk to tert-butanol were effects on the kidneys and thyroid cancer.

-- According to information considered under the ERC Approach, all 6 substances in the Selected C3-C5 Alcohols Group were identified as having a low ecological hazard potential.
+- According to information considered under the ERC Approach, all 6 substances in the Selected C3-C5 Alcohols were identified as having a low ecological hazard potential.

-Consideration of subpopulations who may be more susceptible or highly exposed
+Consideration of subpopulations who may have greater susceptibility or greater exposure

 - There are groups of individuals within the Canadian population who, due to greater susceptibility or greater exposure, may be more vulnerable to experiencing adverse health effects from exposure to substances.

-- Certain subpopulations are routinely considered throughout the screening assessment process, such as infants, children, and people of reproductive age.
-For instance, age-specific exposures are routinely estimated and developmental and reproductive toxicity studies are evaluated for potential adverse health effects.
+- Certain subpopulations are routinely considered throughout the assessment process, such as infants, children, and people of reproductive age.
+For instance, age-specific exposures are routinely estimated, and developmental and reproductive toxicity studies are evaluated for potential adverse health effects.
 These subpopulations were taken into account in the risk assessment outcomes.

 Risk assessment outcomes